Rocscience/rs2-scripting/README.md

 To ensure the project's functionality and maintain code quality, a test suite using the `unittest` framework has been implemented.
 The documentation for `unittest` can be found at the following link: https://docs.python.org/3/library/unittest.html
 Before running the tests, make sure you have installed the RS2 library as explained in the [Build](#build) section.

+### Creating Unit Tests
+**Directory Structure:**
+- Place new .py files for unit testing in the tests directory.
+- Save any RS2 files required for testing in the tests/resources directory.

+**Handling Test Resources:**
+Instead of directly modifying the base files in tests/resources, create copies of these files in each test file's setup and delete them in the teardown phase.
+This ensures that the original resources remain intact and unmodified after running the tests.

 ### Running Unit Test Cases

 To run all the tests, navigate to the root directory of the project and execute the following command: